The Perfect Cancun Itinerary: From 3 to 7 Days + Useful Tips (By Car or Bus)

 Tours are also the best option for water-related activities, such as snorkeling or scuba diving in Cancun, which is amazing.

-Also if you have little time and want to see as much as possible, tours are great and you also have a knowledgeable tour guide that will share useful historical and cultural data.
+Also, if you have little time and want to see as much as possible, tours are great and you also have a knowledgeable tour guide who will share useful historical and cultural data.

 Car Rentals

-To find the best rental car deal I recommend the Discover Cars platform where you can compare different car rentals and then pick the one you like the most, for price and conditions.
+To find the best rental car deal, I recommend the Discover Cars platform, where you can compare different car rentals and select the one that suits you best in terms of price and conditions.
 (Read the full Discover Cars review).

-Driving in Cancun is quite easy although it may take some time to get the hang of it, just like when you rent a car in any foreign country.
+Driving in Cancun is relatively easy, although it may take some time to get the hang of it, just like when you rent a car in any foreign country.

 Travel Insurance